Trigger Finger Treatment in Dallas, Texas

 - Finger locking in a bent position that you are unable to straighten

-For individuals with mild symptoms, rest and pain relief medications may relieve these symptoms.
-The doctor may recommend that you wear a splint for support and may suggest over-the-counter pain medication to reduce discomfort and swelling.
-In some cases, doctors may choose to inject an anti-inflammatory cortisone medication into the site.
+For individuals with mild symptoms, treatment options may be as simple as rest and pain relief medications.
+The doctor or hand therapist may recommend that you wear a splint for support and may suggest over-the-counter pain medication to reduce discomfort and swelling.
+In some cases, doctors may choose anti-inflammatory medications or corticosteroid injections.

-Surgery is not generally the first solution to treating stenosing tenosynovitis.
-However, it may come to this if several other treatments have failed and the thumb or finger remains stuck in a bent position.
+Surgical treatment, otherwise known as Trigger Finger Release, is not generally the first solution to treating stenosing tenosynovitis.
+However, a patient may undergo this surgical procedure if non surgical treatments, such as anti inflammatory medications or corticosteroid injections, have failed and the thumb or finger remains stuck in a bent position.
 There are a couple surgical options available when it comes to correcting Trigger Finger.

-In an outpatient based surgery, your surgeon may numb the area and make a small opening on the palm side of your hand.
-They will then make an incision in the tendon sheath, essentially creating a larger tunnel for the tendons to fit through and enable them to glide more easily.
+In an outpatient based open surgery, Dallas orthopaedic surgeons may numb the base of the finger or thumb and make a small opening on the palm side of your hand.
+They will then make a small incision in the tendon sheath, essentially creating a larger tunnel for the tendons to fit through and enable them to glide more easily.

-Recovery from Trigger Finger surgery is dependent on the extent of the condition and the type of surgery performed, if any.
+Recovery from Trigger Finger hand surgery is dependent on the extent of the condition and the type of surgery performed, if any.
 You will be able to move your fingers or thumb immediately after surgery, but you may experience discomfort or swelling for a short period of time afterwards.
-Some individuals may require hand therapy to help regain movement, but most people achieve a full recovery within just a few weeks.
+Most patients will require hand therapy, even if this is just stretching exercises, to help regain movement, but most people achieve a full recovery within just a few weeks.

-Dr. Robert Berry of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) sees hundreds of patients with stenosing tenosynovitis.
-Dr. Berry, along with the rest of our SPORT doctors and physical therapists, have the skills and the experience needed to treat and correct Trigger Finger of any severity.
+Our board certified orthopedic surgeons of SPORT Orthopedics + Physical Therapy see hundreds of patients with Trigger Finger or Trigger Thumb.
+Our orthopedic surgeons, along with the rest of our SPORT doctors and physical therapists, have the skills and the experience needed to treat and correct Trigger Finger of any severity.